Resources

 Marketing Your Open House Online

 If you’re selling with an agent, talk to them about which social media marketing they’ll handle for you and which you should handle on your own.
-Most likely, you’ll benefit from adding the open house information to your personal social accounts as well.
+Most likely, you’ll benefit from adding the information to your personal social accounts as well.

 Connect with MilitaryByOwner Advertising, Inc.